RiedleroD/dev_meme_bot/README.md

 if config has errors or missing keys, rename current config so script can create new one.

 ## systemd service
-simply drop it into /etc/systemd/system/
+simply drop it into /etc/systemd/system/ and replace the relevant paths.

 set the user field if your setup doesn't work system-wide